hanabi/hanabi.github.io/misc/BGA.md

 For the purposes of reviewing, we talk to each other in a voice chat.
 Using a voice chat is worlds better than typing text snippets at each other, as you may imagine.
 To facilitate this, we use a program called [Discord](https://discord.gg/FADvkJp), which is a voice and chat application similar to Skype.
 (Discord is in widespread use among gamers nowadays and doesn't have the security vulnerabilities that Skype does.)

 If you aren't interested in reviewing your Hanabi games, then that's a full stop - this document isn't really aimed at you.
-But if you are interested in reviewing, but do not have a microphone, or are scared of talking, that's fine - we only ask that you join the voice chat and listen along, and type back to us in the `#post-game-reviews` Discord text channel.
+But if you are interested in reviewing, but do not have a microphone, or are scared of talking, that's fine - we only ask that you join the voice chat and listen along, and type back to us in the in-game chat.

 #### Time Controls